LKummer/Satellite/doc/content/reference/icons.md

 title = "Icons and Logos"
 +++

-Want to make your Satelite website _pop_ with beautiful SVG logos?
+Want to make your Satellite website _pop_ with beautiful SVG logos?
-This page contains everything you need to know to configure the customizable icons and logos of your Satelite website.
+This page contains everything you need to know to configure the customizable icons and logos of your Satellite website.

 ## Favicon